▶️ Huston, Wunsch tackle questions during Jefferson Co. commissioner forum

-The political season is heating up, and tonight two candidates for a Jefferson County Commissioner Position squared off Thursday night.
+Two candidates for a Jefferson County Commissioner Position squared off Thursday night ahead of the Nov.
+8 election.

 “I have worked very hard as a county commissioner because I love the citizens, and I love my community and want to continue doing that,” said Jefferson County commissioner Mae Huston.